Georgia State Route 102: Route description

 SR 102 begins at an intersection with SR 15 in Warthen, in the north-central part of Washington County.
 The highway travels to the northeast, and crosses the Ogeechee River into Glascock County, before intersecting SR 123 (Mitchell–Shoals–Jewell Road) in Mitchell.
 Beginning with a short northeast portion, the highway turns east to an intersection with SR 171 in Gibson.
 The two highways have a one-block concurrency.
 SR 102 heads east, and, then, southeast to enter Jefferson County and then the town of Avera.
 It arcs to Stapleton, where it intersects SR 296.
 The two highways have a one-block concurrency.
 Finally, it arcs to its eastern terminus in Wrens, at an intersection with SR 17 (Thomson Road) and SR 80 (Stapleton Highway).

 SR 102 is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.

+Major intersections

+Hamburg-Agricola Road

+Hamburg-Agricola Road is a 3.5 mile major road in the east-central part of the U.S. state of Georgia.
+It connects the Hamburg State Park in Washington County to Agricola in Glascock County.
+From 1948 to 1954, it was labeled as State Route 102 Connector (SR 102 Conn.).